jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **_data** [required]:
         - Type: Text [List]
         - Default: None
         - Description: A list of texts that represents the day schedule data.
 Each text must be presented as a text in the format of `time value`.
-Time and value can be separated by a space` `, a comma`,`, a tab`    `, or a dashline`-`.
-For example, `0 0.1`, `0,0.1`, and `0-0.1` are all valid time-value pairs.
+Time and value can be separated by a space` `, a comma`,`, or a tab`    `.
+For example, `0 0.1` and `0,0.1` are both valid time-value pairs.
             - `time`: needs to be in the format of `H:mm:ss`, `H:mm`, or simply `H`.
 For example, `6`, `6:00`, and `6:00:00` are all valid time formats for 6AM.
 A valid day schedule must be started with time 0 (`0`, `0:00`, or `0:00:00`) and ended with time 24 (`24`, `24:00`, or `24:00:00`).
             - `value`:
                 - Dimensionless day schedule: `value` needs to be a number between 0 and 1.